shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-Here at the Shitcoin Society we build apps that favor the brave
+Here at the Shitcoin Society we work on projects that favor the brave

 ## Projects